Taster: Lesson 1 Getting Started and Developing Movement Patterns

 In this lesson you will explore some of the characters and one of the themes from The Nutcracker.
 You will be developing some movement patterns based on characters from the ballet, which you can then develop and structure in the second lesson ready to perform at your chosen event.

-- Understanding how spatial directions (forward, backwards, sideways, up and down) can affect group work.
+- To understand how spatial directions (forward, backwards, sideways, up and down) can affect group work.

-PSHE – working towards shared goals and expressing a range of feelings.
+- PSHE: To work towards shared goals and expressing a range of feelings.

-Make time at the end of every session to look at as much of the work created as possible.
+Make time during every session to look at as much of the work created as possible.
 It’s great for the dancers to be able to see everyone’s responses to the tasks set, and it also gives you time to think about what is working and which direction you want to take the dance.